TessDevon/degreeProjectFED22D/README.md

 My idea with this project is to gather everything in one place.

 By using this page, users will be able to be inspired, sell and buy miniatures and communicate in a simpler and smoother way.
-Without disturbing steps between activities.
+Without disturbing steps between activities and webpages.

 ![userpersonas](./frontend/src/assets/userpersonas.jpg)